Write or amend your Will when your circumstances change

 In most Australian States, your Will is automatically revoked by marriage.
 So if you marry, it is more than likely you will need to amend or write a new Will.

-The Will Kit includes
+The DIY Will Kit for Australia includes

 - Codicil form – Simple, online form to generate a 1-page Codicil in PDF format.
 Use this for making minor changes to your Will after it has been signed and witnessed.